 Stormwater permit compliance requirements for business properties which discharge directly or indirectly into an impaired and threated waterbody (e.g. stream/river segments and lakes) are different than for other businesses.
 These waterbodies are also known as 303(d) listed waterbodies.

 Disclaimer: This presentation will not offer legal advice.
-We are here as an educational resource to help you better understand the impacts and implications of the 303(d) list and TMDLs.
+We are here as an educational resource to help you better understand how to respond when you receive a Notice of Intent (NOI) or are struggling meeting your stormwater permit.
 We are not guaranteeing compliance with your attendance at this presentation.
 Each of you will have different issues to address at each unique site.